War Powers Clause: History and usage

-Five wars have been declared by Congress under their constitutional power to do so: the War of 1812, the Mexican–American War, the Spanish–American War, World War I, and World War II.

 In a message to Congress on May 11, 1846, President James K. Polk announced that the Republic of Texas was about to become a state.
 After Mexico threatened to invade Texas, Polk amassed federal troops around Corpus Christi.
 When Texas became a state, federal troops moved into an area in which the new international boundary was disputed.
 Mexican troops moved into the same area, and both forces clashed.
 The President then said that "after reiterated menaces, Mexico has passed the boundary of the United States, has invaded our territory and shed American blood upon the American soil.
 She has proclaimed that hostilities have commenced and that the two nations are now at war."
-Some in Congress wondered if that was actually so, including Abraham Lincoln, who wrote in a letter to his law partner:Let me first state what I understand to be your position.
-It is, that if it shall become necessary, to repel invasion, the President may, without violation of the Constitution, cross the line and invade the territory of another country; and that whether such necessity exists in any given case, the President is to be the sole judge. ...
-But allow the President to invade a neighboring nation, whenever he shall deem it necessary to repel an invasion, and you allow him to do so, whenever he may choose to say he deems it necessary for such purpose—and allow him to make war at pleasure. ...
+Some in Congress wondered if that was actually so, including Abraham Lincoln, who wrote in a letter to his law partner:Let me first state what I understand to be your position- It is, that if it shall become necessary, to repel invasion, the President may, without violation of the constitution, cross the line, and invade the territory of another country; and that whether such necessity exists in any given case, the President is to be the sole judge. ...
+Allow the President to invade a neighboring nation, whenever he shall deem it necessary to repel an invasion, and you allow him to do so, whenever he may choose to say he deems it necessary for such purpose—and allow him to make war at pleasure.
+Study to see if you can fix any limit to his power in this respect, after you have given him so much as you propose.
 If, today, he should choose to say he thinks it necessary to invade Canada, to prevent the British from invading us, how could you stop him?
 You may say to him, "I see no probability of the British invading us" but he will say to you "be silent; I see it, if you don't."

-The provision of the Constitution giving the war-making power to Congress, was dictated, as I understand it, by the following reasons.
-Kings had always been involved and impoverishing their people in wars, pretending generally, if not always, that the good of the people was the object.
-This our Convention understood to be the most oppressive of all Kingly oppressions; and they resolved to so frame the Constitution that no one man should hold the power of bringing this oppression upon us.
+The provision of the Constitution giving the war-making power to Congress, was dictated, as I understand it, by the following reasons--Kings had always been involving and impoverishing their people in wars, pretending generally, if not always, that the good of the people was the object.
+This, our convention understood to be the most oppressive of all Kingly oppressions; and they resolved to so frame the Constitution that no one man should hold the power of bringing this oppression upon us.
 But your view destroys the whole matter, and places our President where kings have always stood.

-US Representative Lincoln moved for a resolution issuing the President interrogatories (questions) so that Congress could determine for itself the exact "spot" of the conflict and whether the Congress believed it to be in the United States.
+Representative Lincoln moved for a resolution issuing the President interrogatories (questions) so that Congress could determine for itself the exact "spot" of the conflict and whether the Congress believed it to be in the United States.
 However, Congress, by roll-call vote, declared war.